- Questions about the RA Application

 All candidates are required to provide a minimum of two references on the application.
-One must be a current member of the Residence Life staff with the Department of Student Life at SUNY Geneseo.
-This person may be an Area Coordinator Residence Director or any type of Resident Assistant.
+One must be a current member of the Residence Life staff with the Department of Residence Life at SUNY Geneseo.
+This person may be an Area Coordinator or Residence Director or any type of Resident Assistant.
 The other reference(s) may be from any professional with whom you have worked, by whom you been mentored, or who may provide particular insight on your abilities and character.
 References may not be a friend or family member.
 Your references must be willing to complete a reference form on your behalf.
-Their reference is due by March1, 2019.
+Their reference is due by March 1.

-Please send your references the following link if you are applying for the RA Position:
+Please send your references the following link to complete by March 1: https://go.geneseo.edu/RAReference21_22

 We recommend that you are in communication with your references throughout the process.
 It is your responsibility to ensure that your references have completed the reference form on time.
 Incomplete or late references will prevent you from moving forward in the RA Selection process.